tyjhart/flowanalyzer/README.md

 - 16.04 LTS
 - 16.10

+**Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to a move to SystemD.

 This will work for a proof of concept installation or for very small networks.
 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.